The Fountain: Critical reception

 In 2009, Aronofsky reflected on the reception of The Fountain:

 There are a lot of Fountain-haters out [at the Venice Film Festival].
 The film's about the fact that it's OK that we die, and we should come to terms with it.
 But many, many people don't want to think about that, so why pay money for a meditation on losing someone you love?
 Everything about western culture denies that.
 It was pre-Obama, smack in the middle of Paris Hilton time.
 But there has been a serious turn now, people are starting to realise that the party's over, finally.
-So we can stop thinking about the culture of superficiality, start to remember there are other things going on.
+So we can stop thinking about the culture of superficiality, and start to remember that other things are going on.

-In the book Positive Psychology at the Movies: Using Films to Build Virtues and Character Strengths, Ryan M. Niemiec and Danny Wedding cite the film as one which depicts the development of perspective. "[Jackman's character's] denial and work addiction are obstacles to the development of the strength of perspective, but he is able to confront those obstacles as he develops acceptances and wisdom, represented by themes drawn from both Buddhism (meditation, rebirth, reincarnation) and Christianity (eternal life, faith, and love)."
+In the book Positive Psychology at the Movies: Using Films to Build Virtues and Character Strengths, Ryan M. Niemiec and Danny Wedding cite the film as one that depicts the development of perspective. "[Jackman's character's] denial and work addiction are obstacles to the development of the strength of perspective, but he can confront those obstacles as he develops acceptance and wisdom, represented by themes drawn from both Buddhism (meditation, rebirth, reincarnation) and Christianity (eternal life, faith, and love)."

 In 2016, it was listed as number 484 on Empire's 500 Greatest films of all time.